Guide

 Auction Sheet Verification: Free or Paid?
 The Complete Truth

 When you search for "auction sheet verification" you will find both free and paid services.
-The question every buyer asks is whether free verification is enough to protect a purchase — or whether paying $7 for a proper report actually matters.
+Every buyer asks the same question: is free verification enough to protect a purchase, or does paying $7 actually matter?

-The short answer is that free and paid verification are fundamentally different things.
-Free services typically confirm that a chassis number exists.
-Paid services return the actual data behind that chassis number.
+The answer is that free and paid verification are fundamentally different things.
+Free services typically confirm that a chassis number exists in some database.
+Paid services return the actual data behind that chassis number — retrieved directly from the Japanese auction house that inspected and graded the vehicle.
 This guide explains exactly what each type of service gives you, why the difference matters, and when the cost is clearly worth it.

-Not all free services are the same.
-There are several different types of free auction sheet services, each with different limitations:
+Not all free services are identical.
+There are several different types, each with different limitations:

-Basic chassis lookup Confirms chassis number exists in a database.
+Basic chassis lookup Confirms chassis exists in some database.
 May show make, model, year.
-No grade, no mileage, no damage diagram, no photos High — tells you nothing about condition
+No grade, no mileage, no damage diagram, no photos High — tells you nothing about actual condition

 Partial data preview Shows grade number only, or mileage only — no full report No damage diagram, no photos, no inspector notes High — grade alone without diagram is misleading

-One free trial report One genuine report to encourage account creation Limited to one use — paid after that Low — genuine data but limited availability
+One free trial report One genuine report to encourage account creation Limited to one use — paid after that Low — genuine data, limited availability

-The most important distinction: A service that shows you a chassis number exists is not verification.
-Verification means retrieving the actual auction record for that specific vehicle — grade, mileage with doubt stars if present, complete damage diagram, and all auction photos — from the original Japanese auction database.
+The most important distinction: A service that confirms a chassis number exists is not verification.
+Verification means retrieving the actual auction record for that specific vehicle — grade, mileage with fraud indicators, complete damage diagram, inspector notes and all auction photos — directly from the Japanese auction database that created it.

 Understanding why real verification costs money removes any doubt about what free services are actually providing.

-Japanese auction house databases are proprietary commercial systems.
-USS, TAU, HAA, LAA, JU and the other 500+ auction houses do not publish their inspection data publicly.
-Accessing their databases requires formal licensing agreements, technical integration infrastructure, and ongoing access fees paid directly to the auction houses.
+Japanese auction house databases — USS, TAU, HAA, LAA, JU and the other 500+ data sources — are proprietary commercial systems.
+They do not publish their inspection data publicly.
+Accessing their databases requires formal licensing agreements, technical integration infrastructure, and ongoing access fees paid directly to each auction house.

 These costs are real and significant.
-Any service that offers genuine, complete auction reports for free is either:
+Any service offering complete, genuine auction reports for free is either:

-The false security problem: A buyer who uses a free service that returns incomplete or fabricated data, and believes they have "verified" the car, is in a more dangerous position than a buyer who knows they have not verified at all.
-They have made a purchase decision based on false information.
+The false security problem: A buyer who receives incomplete or fabricated free data and believes they have verified the car is in a more dangerous position than one who knows they have not verified at all.
+They have committed to a purchase based on false confidence — and they will not find out until the car arrives.

-A genuine paid verification — like the $7 JP Sheet report — returns the complete original auction record:
+A genuine paid verification — the $7 JP Sheet report — returns the complete original auction record retrieved directly from source:

 Chassis number confirmed exists